Shynixn/BlockBall/docs/wiki/docs/game.md

 ### Get the selection axe

-Get the blockball selection axe for selecting the spawnspoints and other areas.
+Get the blockball selection axe for selecting playing areas and goals.

 ```
 /blockball axe